vizhub-core/vizhub-legacy/open-core-first-attempt/README.md

 # vizhub-core
 Work in progress...
-An experiment in adopting the [Open Core Model](https://en.wikipedia.org/wiki/Open-core_model).
+An experiment in adopting the [open-core model](https://en.wikipedia.org/wiki/Open-core_model) for VizHub.
 Feedback welcome!